 Shell & Slate

-Produced in Hyuga city, Japan, shell & slate are some of the most coveted type of stones out there in the Go world.
-While the game of go was introduced to Japan during the Taiho era (701 A.D. – 703 A.D., it wasn't until the 17th century that the Japanese began to make stones out of clam shells.
+Produced in Hyuga City, Japan, shell & slate are some of the most coveted types of stones out there in the Go world.
+While the game of go was introduced to Japan during the Taihō era (701 A.D. – 703 A.D., it wasn't until the 17th century that the Japanese began to make stones out of clam shells.
 Initially made in Hitachi and Kuwana, it was during the middle of the Meiji era (1868 – 1912) that the Japanese discovered using Hyuga clam shells for stones.
 The clams from Okuragahama beach in Hyuga had much thicker shells and finer grains, thus cementing the area's reputation as the home for shell and slate stones.

 Do Not Eat

 Hyuga city is now the only place in Japan where shell & slate stones are made.
 However, clam shells in Hyuga are nearly extinct, and while stones produced in Hyuga are still crafted with perfected traditional techniques, almost all of the shells are imported and harvested from off the coast of Baja California, Mexico.
-One can still find stones made from Hyuga shells, but will have to expect to pay a premium of several times the price of normal shell & slate.
+One can still find stones made from Hyuga shells but will have to expect to pay a premium of several times the price of normal shell & slate.

 The stones come in different grades rated based on their coloration and line patterns.
-From lowest to highest the stones are rated as: Standard (Jitsuyo), Moon (Tsuki) and Snow (Yuki).
+From lowest to highest the stones are rated as Standard (Jitsuyo), Moon (Tsuki) and Snow (Yuki).
 Snow grade shell stones are the whitest with the fine straight lines running across the top of the stone.
 Tuski stone lines are broader and curve across.
 Jitsuyo stones have more irregular and coarser lines with slight discoloration.